DIG-Kaust/MLgeoscience/docs/lectures/15_gans.md

 \mathscr{L}(\mathbf{x}, \mathbf{y}=1) = BCE(d_\phi(\mathbf{x}), \mathbf{y}=1) = -log(d_\phi(\mathbf{x}))
 $$

-which is minimum for $d_\phi(\mathbf{x})=1$ (i.e., when the discriminator recognises the true samples), and maximum for
+which is minimum for $d_\phi(\mathbf{x})=1$ (i.e., when the discriminator recognizes the true samples), and maximum for
 $d_\phi(\mathbf{x})=0$ (i.e., when the discriminator believes that the true samples are fake).

-Whilst for simplicity we have analysed these three terms separately and focused on how they can be minimized (this is also what we would do when implementing GANs in practice), a unique *adversarial loss function* can be also defined that uniquely identifies the goal of GAN training:
+Whilst for simplicity we have analyzed these three terms separately and focused on how they can be minimized (this is also what we would do when implementing GANs in practice), a unique *adversarial loss function* can be also defined that uniquely identifies the goal of GAN training:

 $$